labcsm/DevOps-Lab/README.md

 of building, testing, and deploying software.

  • Go to Dashboard click on new item and give the item a name.

  • Select the item as freestyle project and then click OK.

- • Click on Configure-> General -> Description(Give Some description
+ • Click on Configure-> General -> Description(Give Some description.

  • Select discard old bills(radio buttons)
-   Strategy: Select it as  log rotation days to keep bills (14) and maximum number of  Bills to keep 20
+   Strategy: Select it as  log rotation days to keep bills (14) and maximum number of  Bills to keep 20.

  • Select Github project -> Goto Github repository and copy the link.
 Go to project URL and place the Github URL in the text box.

  • In source Code management select git and give the Github URL.

  • Build Triggers select 3rd Checkbox(Build Periodically)-> Schedule, In that textbox we must give time duration
                             TZ=IST
                             H 21 6 * 0

  Click on Save now.
 Click on Build now.
 Click on Control Output.